How the Chang School at Toronto Metropolitan University is Leveraging Destiny One

 In March 2020, the world was shaken by the spread of the novel coronavirus and the COVID-19 illness it caused.
 The WHO declared a global pandemic and across North America colleges and universities transitioned to remote learning and working environments to comply with social distancing regulations.

 For many postsecondary institutions, this shift resulted in immediate dropouts and stop-outs, and translated to significant enrollment loss for spring and summer terms.
-But at Ryerson University’s Chang School, they were able to adapt to the crisis and Destiny One played a central role in that effort.
+But at Toronto Metropolitan University's Chang School, they were able to adapt to the crisis and Destiny One played a central role in that effort.

 In fact, despite having to change gears quickly and losing nearly 60% of their spring and summer term programs, the Chang School is on-track to exceed their 2019 enrollment numbers in 2020.